Sampul-CodeMine/printf/README.md

 ## How does the `printf` function work?

 The `printf` function works in different ways which will be highlighted briefly.
-But foremost to note, is that the `printf` function iterates through the parameters passed.
+But foremost to note, is that the `printf` function takes 2 parameters: a character pointer to a string: `format`, and a 'variable arguments list': `arg_list`, iterates through the parameters `format` passed.
 If there are no format specifiers or special escape characters, it will print the characters one at a time and at the end returns the length of the characters printed.

 If there were escape characters or format specifiers passed to the printf function, the compiler look out for the type of format and then look out for the data passed for that format type.

 - Simple Printing
 - Printing Special Characters